Bhutan Visitor Guide

 Cancellation Charges & Travel Insurance:

-The Drukair / Bhutan Airlines air flight component of your tour package will be totally non-refundable once tickets are issued.
-Your Bhutan land arrangements are subject to the cancellation fees below.
-Travel insurance, which includes cancellation cover, emergency evacuation & repatriation & COVID-19 related medical cover, is mandatory to be granted a visa to enter Bhutan.
+Travel insurance, which includes cancellation cover, emergency evacuation & repatriation & COVID-19 related medical cover, is strongly advised when travelling to Bhutan.
 Your insurance should be purchased no later than the day you pay your tour deposit or international airfares for your protection.

 Failure to purchase adequate cancellation insurance by the time your deposit is paid could result in serious financial loss should you be forced to cancel your journey.

-- Deposit date until 45 days prior arrival in Bhutan – Land tour deposit is refundable if staying in 3* hotels throughout less B&B service fees.
+- Deposit date until 60 days prior arrival in Bhutan-Land tour deposit is refundable less B&B service fees.

-- 45 days or less prior to arrival in Bhutan – No land tour refund permitted.
+- 60 Days or less prior to arrival in Bhutan – No land tour refund permitted.

-- These conditions cover land travel arrangements only, not airfares, which are subject to their own cancellation conditions.
+These conditions cover land travel arrangements only, not airfares, which are subject to their own cancellation conditions.

 Climate: